 When Sergeant Head and Temporary Constable Wombwell reached the Vanguard estate car sitting quietly on the side of the road, the front seat passenger pulled out a gun and began shooting.
 Constable Wombwell was killed immediately, and Sergeant Head was shot in the back as he tried to run back to his police car.
 Constable Fox, still in the police car, tried to drive away but a second passenger from the estate jumped out and shot him three times, ensuring he would not survive.

 The two gunmen got back into their car and the driver sped off leaving no evidence at the crime scene.
 The registration number of the car was noted down by one witness with other witnesses being primary school children in their school playground yards away from the shooting.
 Innocently playing during their break, they had watched as police officers were shot in the face in brutal and very deliberate acts of violence.
 Terrified, they ran home to tell their parents prompting numerous calls to emergency services.

 Geoff Barton begins telling this story by recounting the sequence of events and the actions taken by the investigating officers as they examined the crime scene, and undertook the harrowing task of informing the men’s families that their loved ones had been killed in the line of duty.
 After a memorial service held at Westminster Abbey with the Prime Minister in attendance, their deaths were highlighted in the media as ‘A random trio from London’s police force suddenly and tragically projected into history.’

-A well organised book collating a great deal of information on this case in a manner that is easy to read, interesting and engaging.
+A well-organised book collating a great deal of information on this case in a manner that is easy to read, policemen and engaging.
 Chapters run nicely alongside each other, with each delving a little deeper into the different aspects of the case and those involved.

 “He shot three down in Shepherd’s Bush,